 If you’re already feeding free-roaming cats, you’ve shown that you care for them.
 But the best way to make their lives easier is through TNR, or Trap-Neuter-Return, sometimes also called TNVR (Trap-Neuter-Vaccinate-Return).
 By feeding but not fixing them, you can actually be making the cats’ lives harder because you are allowing them to have larger litters with more of the kittens surviving to adulthood.
 This means that the cats will ultimately have to compete with more cats for limited resources, and also means that your small group of cats may soon grow to an unmanageable number.

 It may seem daunting to fix a whole colony of cats, but it’s important to take the first step.
 The cats won’t stop reproducing while you’re trying to decide what to do!
 The Humane Society’s spay/neuter clinic can help – cat spays and neuters can be done for only $50.
-We also provide a free microchip and ear tip for feral cats, and offer a “Frequent Fixer” program which makes your 10th cat spay or neuter free.
+We also provide a free microchip, ear tip and vaccine for feral cats, and offer a “Frequent Fixer” program which makes your 10th cat spay or neuter free.
 Municipal vouchers are also available to fix free-roaming cats, but those vouchers are often claimed quickly and therefore not widely available.
 However, please contact your municipality to ask if they offer a voucher program, and to express your interest in participating in the program.

 We also offer a Community Cat Package, which provides (upon request) a free standard ear tip, microchip, and FVRCP vaccine to community (feral) cats.
 To qualify for this package, the cat must be brought in for surgery in a trap or be clearly free-roaming.